-Space debris has become a crticial issue for space operations.
-Every month we hear about a near-miss in space, astronauts in the space station need to take shelter due to space debris concerns, or occasionally resports discuss a collision such as the Iridium-Cosmos collision.
+Space debris has become a critical issue for space operations.
+Every month we hear about a near-miss in space, astronauts in the space station need to take shelter due to space debris concerns, or occasionally reports discussing a collision such as the Iridium-Cosmos collision.
 Active Debris Removal (ADR) methods have remained elusive due to the engineering, economical and political concerns.
 However, over the last few years ADR research is on the upswing again, with different international research groups studying ranges of potential solutions.

-In collaboration with the Wacari Group, LLC, an elegant solution is being investigated to an old problem of how to remove expired or malfunctioning satellites from the geosynchronous belt.
+An elegant solution is being investigated to an old problem of how to remove expired or malfunctioning satellites from the geosynchronous belt.
 Previous space-tug concepts describe a scenario where one craft (the tug) docks with another (debris) and then boosts that object to a super-synchronous orbit.
 The most challenging aspect of these concepts is the very complex proximity operations to an aging, possibly rotating and, probably, non-cooperative satellite.
-Instead, Wacari is proposing a method which uses an elegant blend of electrostatic charge control and low-thrust propulsion to avoid any contact requirement.
-The Geosynchronous Large Debris Reorbiter (GLiDeR) uses active charge emission to raise its own absolute potential to 10's of kilovolts and, in addition, directs a stream of charged particles at the debris to increase its absolute potential.
+Instead the Geosynchronous Large Debris Reorbiter (GLiDeR) is being investigated to use active charge emission to raise its own absolute potential to 10's of kilovolts and, in addition, directs a stream of charged particles at the debris to increase its absolute potential.
 In a puller configuration the opposite polarity of the debris creates an attractive force between the GLiDeR and the debris.
 Next, fuel-efficient micro-thrusters are employed to gently move the reorbiter relative to the debris, and then accelerate the debris out of its geosynchronous slot and deposit it in a disposal orbit.
 Preliminary analysis shows that a 1000kg debris object can be re-orbited over 2-4 months.
 During the reorbit phase the separation distance is held nominally fixed without physical contact, even if the debris is tumbling, by actively controlling the charge transfer between the reorbiter and the debris.

 The low Earth orbit debris environment continues to be a concern for the space community.
 While debris mitigation is an important component of reducing on-orbit clutter, active debris removal methods are likely to be necessary in the future.
 The AVS Lab is studying a debris removal concept which aims to deorbit existing defunct large rocket bodies by considering small modifications to existing launch vehicles.
 The following concept is being proposed by Dr. V. Trushlyakov of Omsk State Technical University.
 Post-mission fuel reserves from the second stage of a heavy launch vehicle are used to rendezvous with an existing rocket body debris object.
 Upon tethering to this debris, a Delta-v maneuver is performed with the remaining fuel reserves to lower both objects' periapses.
 Specifically, in current study, a Soyuz-like rocket-body is considered the thrusting tug craft, while a Cosmos-3M rocket-body is considered the debris object.
 To deorbit a Cosmos-3M in 25 years from an 800 km orbit only requires a combined Delta-v of 120 m/s.
 This is within the fuel reserve budget of the Soyuz upper stage, illustrating the feasibility of this approach.
 In order to avoid collision between the two craft, deep-space dynamics reveal that the thrust can be throttled in synchronization with the relative motion so that, at the end of a burn, zero relative velocity between the two craft is achieved.
 The on-orbit dynamics reveal that the orbital motion helps keep both craft separated.
 Our research group is collaborating with Omsk State University by investigating the complex relative dynamics once the two large, rigid bodies are tethered to each other, and the deorbiting burns are engaged.
 Studying the dynamics, and the thruster control solutions, methods are being investigated to ensure the robustness of this ADR system.